LUCASHewSpi/Math317Assignment2/README.md

 ```
 #4
 Here we will look at Mercators log formula and two methods to compute Gregory's.
+The reasoning behind the code is the same as in the two versions of Question 3.
 First let's start with Mercator's:
 ```
 log3_mer = 0